 A poison is anything that can make you sick or kill you if you eat it, drink it, breath it in, get it on your skin or get it in your eyes.

-If someone has been potentially exposed to a poison and is awake and alert, you should call the NYC Poison Control Center immediately, even if there are no symptoms of poisoning.
+If someone has been potentially exposed to a poison and is awake and alert, you should call the NYC Poison Center immediately, even if there are no symptoms of poisoning.
 For ingested poisons, do not try to make the person throw up.
 If the person is unconscious, convulsing, having seizures or having trouble breathing, call 911.

 Ingestion (swallowing) is the most common way that poisonings happen.
 Poisonings can also happen through inhalation, dermal (on the skin contact), or ocular (in the eyes).
 Learn more about common poisons and the City’s resources to help you be safe: